AO-StreetArt/CLyman/README.md

 This is designed to be used as a microservice within a larger architecture.
 This will take in CRUD messages for objects in 3 space, and track location, rotation, and scaling.
 It will also ensure that any updates are sent out on a separate port to allow streaming to all user devices.

 A .proto file is included to allow generating the bindings for any language (the [protocol buffer compiler] (https://developers.google.com/protocol-buffers/) is installed by the build_deps script), which can be used to communicate via protocol buffers.
+Alternatively, Clyman can be configured to accept JSON messages.
+Full documentation on supported message formats will be forthcoming.

 In addition, [0-Meter] (https://github.com/AO-StreetArt/0-Meter) has been developed to allow easy testing of the module with JSON message formats.